openlegacy/openlegacy-public-ide-demos/contract-first-bian/README.md

 1. Open the New Project Wizard:
    - File → New → OpenLegacy API Project
 2. Define the **Project name** as `cics-account-api`.
-3. Click at the **Default Package** field, to automatically fill it up.
+3. Click in the **Default Package** field, to automatically populate it.
 4. Press Next and add the SDK project that was created in **Step 1**  as the reference project.
 5. Click **OK**
 6. Right click on `cics-account-api` → openlegacy → Generate Sevice from Swagger Specification.
 7. Click **Browse** and choose `CurrentAccount.json` from its location.
 ![service from spec1](./assets/screenshots/api-swagger_1.png) ![service from spec2](./assets/screenshots/api-swagger.png)

-### Step 4: Map The Service Structure to The Entity Structure
+### Step 4: Map the Service Structure to the Entity Structure
 In this demo, we will work on the `RetrieveCurrentAccountService.java`.

 1. Create the response business entity (for version 4.6.10)